projectdate/anime-undimmer/README.md

 This python script exactly removes the dim filters for a segment of an anime clip.
 For an n minute episode, it takes approximately 3n minutes to run this script.

 ## Installation

+I use Python 3.11.4 with pip 23.1.2.
+It will probably run on any Python3.
 ```
 pip install -r requirements.txt
 ```